Student Gallery

 Gifted students at Robert Goddard Montessori School in Maryland teach Chicago 8th graders to code with Microsoft MakeCode and Google Hangouts!

-This 5th grader is putting finishing touches on this detailed giant Chibi Chip replica!
+This 5th grader is putting finishing touches on a giant Chibi Chip replica!

 A fifth grader built this paper “smart” city by creating little paper houses and connecting them to a Chibi Chip using copper tape.
 She used Microsoft MakeCode to develop the code to light the city.